zhangyihome/code-push-cli/cli/README.md

 This `release-react` command does two things in addition to running the vanilla `release` command described in the [previous section](#releasing-app-updates):

 1. It runs the [`react-native bundle` command](#update-contents-parameter) to generate the update contents in a temporary folder
-2. It infers the [`targetBinaryRange` of this release](#target-binary-range-parameter) by reading the contents of the project's metadata (`Info.plist` if this update is for iOS clients, and `build.gradle` for Android clients), and defaults to target only the specified version in the metadata.
+2. It infers the [`targetBinaryVersion` of this release](#target-binary-range-parameter) by reading the contents of the project's metadata (`Info.plist` if this update is for iOS clients, and `build.gradle` for Android clients), and defaults to target only the specified version in the metadata.

 It then calls the vanilla `release` command by supplying the values for the required parameters using the above information.
-Doing this helps you avoid the manual step of generating the update contents yourself using the `react-native bundle` command and also avoid common pitfalls such as supplying a wrong `targetBinaryRange` parameter.
+Doing this helps you avoid the manual step of generating the update contents yourself using the `react-native bundle` command and also avoid common pitfalls such as supplying an invalid `targetBinaryVersion` parameter.

 ### Platform parameter